Big data analytics in banking industry

 Leading the future: Banks shaping big data innovation

 Across the global banking landscape, leading institutions are redefining what it means to be data-driven.
 These banks are not merely adopting analytics tools – they are embedding big data into the core of their business models to gain sharper insights, improve efficiency, and deliver hyper-personalized customer experiences.
-By building advanced data infrastructures and fostering a culture of data-informed decision-making, they are setting new benchmarks for innovation, resilience, and competitive differentiation in modern banking.
+Below, we look at how some of the industry’s most forward-thinking institutions are putting data to work.

 JPMorgan Chase